eslint/rfcs/designs/2024-support-ts-config-files/README.md

    used.
 Be sure to define any new terms in this section.
 -->

 The goal is to seamlessly support TypeScript configuration files in ESLint.
 To achieve this, ESLint will need to recognize and parse TypeScript configuration files in the same way it does for JavaScript configuration files.
 This will involve creating the configuration file resolution logic to recognize `.ts`, `.mts`, and `.cts` files as valid ESLint configuration files.
-We will need to treat `eslint.config.mts` files as ECMAScript Modules (ESM) and `eslint.config.cts` files as CommonJS (CJS).
-The module resolution for `eslint.config.ts` files will depend on the `type` field in the nearest `package.json`.
+We will need to treat these files as TypeScript files.
+The resolution of imported modules will depend on the `type` field in the nearest `package.json`, and users will be able to specify exports using either `module.exports` or the `export default` syntax regardless of the config file extension.
 The maintainers of ESLint have raised some valid concerns some of which include:

 - There should not be extra overhead for JavaScript users.
 This means this change should not have a significant impact (if any at all) affecting users who use plain JavaScript config files.
 - The external tools that are used to parse the config files written in TypeScript should not create side effects.
 Specifically, it is imperative that these tools do not interfere with Node.js's native module resolution system by hooking into or altering the standard `import/require` mechanisms.
 This means tools like [`ts-node`](https://github.com/TypeStrong/ts-node) and [`tsx`](https://github.com/privatenumber/tsx) might not be suitable for this purpose.